3YOURMIND/django-migration-linter/docs/internals/testing.md

 To be able to fully test the linter, you will need both MySQL and PostgreSQL databases running.
 You can either tweak the ``tests/test_project/settings.py`` file to get your DB settings right, or to have databases and users corresponding to the default Travis users.

+## Database setup

+By default, the test Django project in the repository has multiple databases configured in order to make the Travis tests work.
+Do not hesitate to modify [the configured test databases](../../tests/test_project/settings.py).